 Online Master of Education in Higher Education

 Penn State World Campus is a top online college that is nationally recognized for its education department.
-In fact, for 2015 U.S. News places PSU as the 4th top online graduate school in education in the entire country.
+In fact, U.S. News places PSU as the 4th top online graduate school in education in the entire country.
 The education department offers a number of degrees, including one of the best online master’s degrees in higher education available.
 The program comes with three areas of emphasis, including Administration, Institutional Research, and Student Engagement.
 Students can complete the program in one year of full-time study or two years of part-time study, with all classes available entirely through distance education.

 8. Indiana State University